Unibet: History

 Unibet was originally founded in 1997 by Anders Ström, with the company initially operating out of Ström's home in Earl's Court, London.
 It secured a license to operate a betting business and from 1998, Unibet began taking bets over the phone.
 The following year, Unibet launched their first ever online betting website.
 It later became Unibet Group PLC, Pontus Lesse was appointed as the new CEO and the company were granted their first international gambling license in Malta.

 Over the next few years, Unibet Group PLC expanded quickly.
 Its Unibet website diversified to support 12 different languages and by 2004, the company had over 300,000 registered customers in more than 100 countries.
 It was also in that year that the company was first listed on the Swedish Stock Exchange.

 The following years saw a number of other acquisitions by the company, including most notably those of Betchoice in Australia and of Stan James Online.
 In order to better support their new multi-brand strategy, Unibet Group Plc became the Kindred Group in 2016.
 Since that time, the company have passed one million registered customers and launched a range of further betting and gambling brands around the world.
 In the middle of November 2019, the Kindred Group went live with Unibet in Pennsylvania (PA).

 Sponsorship

-Unibet sponsors a wide range of major sports teams and events, including partnerships with Philadelphia Eagles, Pittsburgh Steelers, Glasgow Rangers, Club Brugge, FC Copenhagen, Sydney Roosters, AFC Ajax, and five-time World Chess Champion Magnus Carlsen.
+Unibet sponsors a wide range of major sports teams and events, including partnerships with Middlesbrough FC, Philadelphia Eagles, Pittsburgh Steelers, Glasgow Rangers, Club Brugge, FC Copenhagen, Sydney Roosters, AFC Ajax, FC Botoșani and FC Hermannstadt in Romania, professional cycling team Unibet Tietema Rockets and five-time World Chess Champion Magnus Carlsen.